 Are Candied Carrots The Same As Glazed Carrots And Caramelized Carrots?

 Yes!
 These are all different names for the same dish.
-The brown sugar and butter is what makes them candied, glazed and caramelized.
+The brown sugar and melted butter are what make them candied, glazed, and caramelized.
 Whatever you call them, this recipe for glazed carrots using frozen carrots is delicious and a great way to get in your root vegetables!

 Can You Reheat Frozen Glazed Carrots?

 Yes!
-You can reheat these Candied Carrots, but I highly recommend doing so on the stove rather than the microwave.
-Heating them in the microwave will likely burn up the butter and dry out the carrots themselves, so if you put them in a pot on the stove, they’ll reheat to their former glory much easier.
+You can reheat these brown sugar carrots, but I highly recommend doing so on the stove rather than the microwave.
+Heating them in the microwave will likely burn up the butter and dry out the carrots themselves, so if you put them in a large saucepan on the stove, they’ll reheat to their former glory much easier.

 Are You Looking For More Side Dishes Kids Will Eat?
 Here Are Some Of My Favorites: